RonTCC/Small-EV-Sound-Generator/README.md

 I tried a lot of sound algorithms.
 However, nothing sounded better than my Honda CR-V Hybrid sound.
 So, this Arduino sketch uses an imbedded recording of that sound.

+Final note: The Mega uses PIN 9 for this audio.
+If you use a different Arduino, you may need to adjust the pin setting.